Olive Oil FAQs

 12. Should I cook with EVOO?

-That said, we also make a few that are more special and expensive due to the careful way they have been grown and produced to have rich, intricate flavor profiles (such as our Select, Organic Estate and Reserve EVOOs).
+That said, we also make and source a handful each year that are more special and expensive due to the careful way they have been grown and produced to have rich, intricate flavor profiles.

 13. What are the health benefits of EVOO?